shirotech/webpack-cdn-plugin/README.md

 Useful when you wanted to use your own build version of the library for css files

+`prodUrl`:`string` (option)

+Overrides the global prodUrl, allowing you to specify the CDN location for a specific module

+`devUrl`:`string` (option)

+Overrides the global devUrl, allowing you to specify the location for a specific module

 ##### `prod`:`boolean` | `true`